dhis2/dhis2-releases/roadmap/analytics.md

 -   TEI ownership based analytics

-    -   Design for ownership org unit dimension
+    -   Design for ownership org unit dimension -> Will be implemented in 2.39 program indicators.

 -   On-the-fly indicator calculations